HackTricks-wiki/hacktricks/generic-methodologies-and-resources/tunneling-and-port-forwarding.md

 cat <&3 >&4 &
 cat <&4 >&3 &

-# Fom the host, you can now access InternalB from the Jump server
+# From the host, you can now access InternalB from the Jump server
 evil-winrm -u username -i Jump
 ```